-A North Carolina (NC) quitclaim deed allows for the transfer of property from one person to the next without any title search.
-It transfers all ownership and interest in a property from the owner and seller (the grantor) to the buyer or new owner (the grantee).
+A North Carolina (NC) Quitclaim Deed allows for the transfer of property from one person to the next without any warranty about the quality of the title.
+It transfers whatever ownership and interest the grantor (seller/owner) has in a property to the grantee (buyer/new owner).

-A NC quitclaim deed offers no warranty on the title, which means title problems could exist.
-To transfer property without title problems, a warranty deed is the right choice.
+An NC quitclaim deed offers no warranty on the title, which means title problems could exist.
+To transfer property with guarantees of good and clear title, a warranty deed is a right choice.

 Important Laws & Requirements

-Signing: § 47-38 – All NC quitclaim deeds need the grantor’s signature signed in front of and notarized by a notary public.
+North Carolina General Statutes § 47-38 – All NC quitclaim deeds need the grantor’s signature to be acknowledged by a notary public.

-Recording: NC quitclaim deeds must be recorded with the Register of Deeds in the county where the real estate is located.
+North Carolina General Statutes § 47H-2 – NC quitclaim deeds must be recorded with the Register of Deeds in the county where the property is located.

 How to Write & File a Quitclaim Deed in North Carolina

-Step 2: In the space marked “After Recording Return To” enter the mailing address and name of the person who will receive the deed when the Recorder’s Office is finished with it.
+In the space marked “After Recording Return To” enter the mailing address and name of the person who will receive the deed when the Recorder’s Office is finished recording.
 This is usually the grantee, but it could be someone else.

-Step 4: After the words “sum of,” write the amount paid to the grantor in words.
+After the words “sum of,” write the amount (consideration) paid, if any, to the grantor in words.
 Then write the numerical amount in the parentheses after the blank.

-Step 8: The grantor needs to sign in the presence of a notary in the next section.
-After signing, the grantor needs to print their name and write their address.
+The grantor needs to sign in the presence of a notary public in the next section.
+After signing, the grantor needs to print their name.

-Step 9: Submit the deed to the Register of Deeds in the county where the property is located.
-Any filing fees, which are set by the county, need to be paid with the deed.
+Submit the deed to the Register of Deeds in the county where the property is located.
+The county’s recording or filing fees will need to be paid with the deed.

 Below, you can find what a North Carolina quitclaim deed typically looks like: